PURCHASE OF A HOME

 Often referred to as a building location certificate, this document shows the location of buildings and other structures on the subject property, including distances between such improvements and the property lot lines.
 The survey certificate is for your protection and will be required by a mortgage lender, if any.

 The responsibility for a Surveyor's Certificate rests with the purchaser unless the seller has agreed to provide it in the Offer to Purchase.
-If an existing Surveyor's Certificate is provided which does not accurately disclose all permanent structures, a new one may be required.
+If an existing Surveyor's Certificate is provided which does not accurately disclose all permanent structures, a new one may be required, or you may decide instead to go with Title Insurance.

 Closing Appointment